 It’s one thing to pick up the coolest kayak in the world at a store near you and another thing to transport it to your destination.
 Whether you’re planning to take home your first kayak or venture to a remote location for the adventure of a lifetime, you’ll need a convenient and safe way of transporting your kayak.
-You could always buy plenty of rope and strap it to the roof of your vehicle, but chances are you’ll end up damaging both your kayak and your roof in the process.
+You could always buy plenty of rope and strap it to the roof of your vehicle, but chances are you’ll end up damaging both your best sit-on-top kayak and your roof in the process.
 If you are a new kayaker, you’ll be especially worried about the kayak flying off during transportation or about how you’re going to lift the boat off your vehicle and onto the ground without doing further damage.
 If these are your concerns be rest assured that this article will help you handle those initial anxieties and offer a hassle free, repair-free transport experience.

 The most important gear you need to own for safe and convenient transportation is a rack, but with the sheer number of models available in stores, maybe you’re not quite sure where to start.
 Well, read on to learn a little bit more about the different types of kayak roof racks and which ones are likely to suit your needs.